 1. CMS switched from facilities having a shared login and password to designated individuals within the facility having a personal login and password.
+Each user will have a personal login for the CMS Secure Website (CMSNet) and a personal login and password for the MDS Submission page.
 Some MDS providers have only one user registered with a personal login ID.
 The personal login is designated for the individual not the facility.
-It is non-transferable from person to person nor does the login ID follow the individual if they leave employment with the facility.
-CMS strongly recommend each provider have two registered users (one as a primary and one as a back-up) to prevent a facility from being left without appropriate access to assessment submission and CASPER Reporting Applications.
+The personal login is non-transferable from person to person nor does the login ID follow the individual if they leave employment with the facility.
+CMS strongly recommends each provider have two registered users (one as a primary and one as a back-up) to prevent a facility from being left without appropriate access to assessment submission and CASPER Reporting Applications.

 3. MDS 3.0 for NHs and SB providers: Provides general information about the MDS.